Frequently Asked Questions

 So, are you trying to make a profit?

-We are primarily trying to help our members make a living for the work they do and compensate them for the value they add to our community.
-But don't get us wrong, it would be awesome to secure enough funding to help our organizers make a legitimate career out of this work.
-For now, all community gathering funds go directly to artists and the various social justice platforms they choose to support.
+We are primarily trying to help shine a spotlight on our members in hopes of encouraging the community to hire and compensate them so they can make a living for the work they do and for the value they add to our community.
+Don't get us wrong, it would be awesome to secure enough funding to help our organizers make a legitimate career out of this work.
+For now though, all community gathering funds go directly to artists and the various social justice platforms they choose to support.
 Other funds collected (memberships, sponsorships, merch sales, etc.) help keep the organization running.
 We'll reassess the whole making a profit thing once we start breaking even.

 I BELIEVE IN THIS PROJECT AND WANT TO CONTRIBUTE.
 HOW CAN I HELP?